hanatos/vkdt/src/pipe/modules/filmsim/readme.md

 ## parameters

-* `process` determine the input and the output of the processing done here
+* `process` determine the input and the output of the processing done here: (0) input raw image and output print on paper, (1) input raw image and output virtual negative, (2) input scan of real film negative and output virtual print on paper.
 * `film` the film id in the datafile
 * `ev film` exposure correction when exposing the film
 * `g film` gamma correction for exposing the film, use to adjust dynamic range. hidden from gui by default